-ASIKESU, GHANA - Sixty percent of the world's cocoa production comes from two countries in West Africa — Ghana and Ivory Coast.
+Sixty percent of the world's cocoa production comes from two countries in West Africa — Ghana and Ivory Coast.
 But for years, the farmers behind the beans have struggled with low income, raising concerns about the sustainability of the cocoa industry.
-The two nations have added a fee to improve farmers' incomes, but farmers say more needs to be done.
+The two nations are working to increase farmers' incomes, though farmers say a lot more needs to be done.
+Stacey Knott has this report from Asikesu, Ghana.